Solid-PREP

 This section is non-normative.

-Solid [SOLID] uses linked data to interconnect data across decentralized data stores called PODS.
+Solid [SOLID-PROTOCOL] uses linked data to interconnect data across decentralized data stores called PODS.
 Per Resource Events Protocol [PREP] allows servers to transmit notifications over HTTP that can be customized for any given resource.
 This specification defines representation and semantics for PREP notifications sent from linked data resources hosted on Solid PODS.

 1.1.
 Audience